dqhendricks/simple-fetch-wrapper/README.md

 # simple-fetch-wrapper
-This JS utility module abstract away some of the common additional fetch-related code.
+This JS utility module abstracts away some of the common additional fetch-related code.

 * Passes errors back as Promise rejections.
 * Seamlessly allows both Object or FormData request bodies.